 The Reveal: Irene sees the Driver as a nice, perhaps odd friend.
 And then she finds herself stuck in elevator with him and a mook.
-If it wasn't clear before, it becomes obvious that the Driver is a repressed sociopath who is probably more dangerous than the villians of this flick.
+If it wasn't clear before, it becomes obvious that the Driver has a violent streak and is as dangerous as the villians of this flick.

 Robbing The Mob Bank: Standard's pawn shop heist turns up a million dollars in stashed mob money.
 Oops.